empowerID/empowernow_docs/docs/marketing/experience-app.md

 description: Why the Experience app is a killer differentiator, how it works, and where it beats competitors.
 ---

 The Experience app is the unified, PDP‑aware end‑user portal for the Identity Fabric.
-It dynamically enables modules (IdP, PDP, Automation/CRUD, Workflows) at runtime and strictly communicates via the BFF.
+It dynamically enables modules (IdP, PDP, Automation/CRUD, Workflows) at runtime and strictly communicates via ARIA Shield.

 What’s innovative (and why it matters):

-- PDP‑aware UI: every route, widget, and action is governed by OpenID AuthZEN decisions through the BFF.
+- PDP‑aware UI: every route, widget, and action is governed by OpenID AuthZEN decisions through ARIA Shield.
 Value: provable least‑privilege UX, audit‑ready.
-- Runtime module activation: a BFF‑served config (`/api/configs/ui` + SSE stream) enables/disables app modules on the fly.
+- Runtime module activation: an ARIA Shield‑served config (`/api/configs/ui` + SSE stream) enables/disables app modules on the fly.
 Value: single portal for any subset of services; no rebuilds for tenants.
-- Unified API and SSE layer: one client (`@api`) namespaces to `/idp`, `/pdp`, `/crud`, `/workflow` behind the BFF; SSE for live task counters and workflow status.
+- Unified API and SSE layer: one client (`@api`) namespaces to `/idp`, `/pdp`, `/crud`, `/workflow` behind ARIA Shield; SSE for live task counters and workflow status.
 Value: fast, consistent UX.
-- Plugin model (CSP‑safe): plugins are discovered via manifests and loaded as ESM bundles through the BFF; no CSP relaxations or cross‑origin scripts.
+- Plugin model (CSP‑safe): plugins are discovered via manifests and loaded as ESM bundles through ARIA Shield; no CSP relaxations or cross‑origin scripts.
 Value: extensibility without security debt.
-- Zero‑token SPA: session in httpOnly cookies; no access tokens in browser; all traffic same‑origin to BFF.
+- Zero‑token SPA: session in httpOnly cookies; no access tokens in browser; all traffic same‑origin to ARIA Shield.
 Value: eliminates token exfiltration class.
 - Design‑system consistency: Neon Flux tokens/components ensure a premium, coherent UI.
 Value: faster delivery, brand quality.

 Architecture (at‑a‑glance):